 As a mother who separated with young children, I totally get how challenging it is for mothers to come to terms with and accept the realities of co-parenting.

-Particularly so when with the full support of the father, they have been a stay at home mother to the detriment of their own career or they feel the breakup has been thrust upon them by their partner.
+The challenge of acceptance is even more difficult when with the full support of the father, they have been a stay at home mother to the detriment of their own career, or they feel the breakup has been thrust upon them by their partner.

 Now, if you follow my blogs and Facebook page you will know that I am a firm believer that there are three sides to every story; yours, theirs and the truth so I am not going to deal with how relationships come to end.